McDull: Family of McDull

 His mother's name is Mrs. Mak Tam Yuk Lin (麥譚玉蓮) and his father's is Mak Bing (麥炳).
 Before the birth of McDull, his father disappeared and therefore Mrs. Mak had to raise McDull as a single mother.
 Despite their mutual love, mother and son had many conflicts.
 Mrs. Mak is a typical Hong Kong mother, expecting her son to get good grades, to enter the University of Hong Kong, and to become a respected professional.
 McDull tries very hard to fulfill his mother's wishes, but always fails.

 Earlier stories suggested that McMug is a distant (probably paternal) cousin of McDull.

-McDull and Excreman
+Excreman

+Excreman is a human-shaped faex produced by McDull, debuting in an eponymous story featuring the character.
+This story was very loosely based on the book The Snowman by Raymond Briggs.
+The character Excreman is also similar to South Parks Mr. Hankey, another cartoon excrement character associated with Christmas.

 One Christmas day, McDull produced a load of human-shaped dung called Excreman (屎撈人 jyutping: "si2 lou1 jan4").
 After giving Excreman a scarf (made out of toilet paper) and a hat (actually a spittoon), he was brought by Excreman to dung-world.
 There, Excreman shares his wish with him: to become fertilizer for flowers.

 When the next morning came, Excreman brought McDull back to his room and went to fulfill his goal.
 Before leaving, Excreman left a message to McDull: Remember us whenever you see the humblest, the deserted and the despised.

-This story was very loosely based on the book The Snowman by Raymond Briggs.
-The character Excreman is also similar to South Parks Mr. Hankey, another cartoon excrement character associated with Christmas.